 I prefer quesadillas without cheese for fillings such as pancita (beef tripe), but in other cases, especially with vegetables or potato, cheese definitely adds a delicious layer of flavour and texture.
 In any case, make sure to say “con queso” – “with cheese”, when ordering such quesadillas in Mexico City, but omit the “redundant” request elsewhere, or be prepared for a patronizing look or a subtle “duh” from the server.

-This post is dedicated to my dear friends from my undergrad university class in Mexico, who helped me sort out some of the names and regional idiosyncrasies in this story.
+This post is dedicated to El Espacio μ, my dear friends from our undergrad years in the Physics program at The National University of Mexico (UNAM).
+During one of our recent virtual parties, they greatly helped me sort out some of the names and regional idiosyncrasies in this story.